intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 ## Informal Relationships {#informal}

-Generally informal collaboration between the IETF and peer organizations is preferred whenever possible, when direct working relationships between the members of both organizations is possible.
+Generally informal collaboration between the IETF and peer organizations is preferred whenever direct working relationships between the members of both organizations is possible.
 Specifically, there are no processes in the IETF that require a formal liaison relationship as our work is conducted in open public meetings and on